zNiji/GADS7331_POE-AI-Assisted-Game-Jam/refinements-changes.md

   - Prevented double-spawn by ensuring only one system triggers initial `SpawnAll`.
   - Deferred heavy scene-wide scans by a frame in `GameManager`.
   - Added a lightweight “Loading…” overlay shown during reseed/spawn and hidden afterward.

+---

+## 2026-03-26 (Later Updates)

+### Level Generation: Platform Layout Improvements
+- Expanded and then reworked the platform-strip generator so tiers feel less uniform:
+  - Added side coverage so there isn’t “dead air” at the far left/right edges of the level.
+  - Rebalanced strip placement so platforms are **shorter overall** and tier endpoints no longer line up cleanly.
+- Fixed floating resource nodes caused by strip-shortening:
+  - Removed the “shorten strip” behavior in `CreateSplitStrip()` to guarantee each strip’s full intended footprint exists beneath its spawn ranges.

+### Spawn Points: Prevent Bottom-Layer Enemy/Falling Spawns
+- Updated spawn-point snapping to avoid snapping tier spawns all the way down to the bottom-most ground.
+- Added explicit handling for spawn points tagged with `_bottom_`:
+  - Resource spawns on bottom layer always create Iron and are not affected by ground-floor ore caps.
+  - Enemy spawns are blocked for any `_bottom_` tagged points.

+### Scene Consistency: “Reverts to Old Level” on Play
+- Fixed a workflow issue where the generated test level was visible in Scene view but Play Mode loaded the previous saved `Level_01`:
+  - `Create Playable Test Level` now saves the active scene after generation so runtime matches editor generation.

+### Respawn Robustness
+- Hardened respawn behavior so it always uses the current scene’s `PlayerSpawn` rather than stale persisted references across scene loads/runs.

+### Main Menu: Save Slots Management (Rename/Delete)
+- Added per-slot save name support and save-slot management actions:
+  - Save metadata now includes a persistent `saveName`.
+  - Load Game panel now supports **Rename** and **Delete** for existing saves.
+  - Rename uses an input overlay and persists to the save JSON.
+  - Delete removes the slot’s JSON file.
+- UI polish:
+  - Load Game panel background is now fully opaque.
+  - Replaced text action buttons with small square icon buttons (pen = rename, trash = delete) placed within the panel bounds.